6 ways to cure jet lag that actually work

-Vitamin B-12 keeps your body alert and energized, while Vitamin D, natural from the sun or supplemental from a vitamin, has long been recommended by doctors as a jet lag cure… So get outside and soak up the sun!
+Vitamin B-12 keeps your body alert and energized, while Vitamin D, natural from the sun or supplemental from a vitamin, has long been recommended by doctors as a jet lag cure… So take a supplement, or get outside and soak up the sun!

 3. Get active

 It can be tempting to nap as soon as you arrive in a new time zone, especially after a painfully long flight.
 But don’t.
 As soon as you arrive in a new place, you want to move as much as you can.
 I swear by breaking a sweat as soon as I hit my destination.
 Any physical activity you do throughout your first day will help you sleep better that night and will get your vacation off to a fantastic start.

 Bringing my empty BKR reusable water bottle with me on every flight I take is my MO.
 This way, I can get through security with it, fill it up at one of the water fountains in the airport, and have a big thing of water to keep me hydrated all day.
 It’s a well known fact that flying dehydrates your skin and your entire body.
 Drinking water throughout your flight (and staying away from caffeine & alcohol, which dehydrate you) will help to alleviate jet lag symptoms upon landing.

 5. Stretch it out

 Being cramped in a crowded airplane combined with the overall stress of travel can make jet lag even worse.
 A quick yoga sesh, whether in your hotel room, or in the “yoga room” of terminal 2 SFO, will help you relax and quickly get your body, and your energy levels back to normal.